endojs/endo/packages/ses/docs/SES-shim-2.0.md

 ## API Changed

-// TODO
+- Simpler API based on `lockdown()`, `harden()`, and `Compartment()`

 ## Issues Resolved

 ### Security

-- Single realm code: resolve all cross-realm leaks
+- Single realm code:
+  - Removed the dependency on the [Realms shim](https://github.com/Agoric/realms-shim).
+  - Resolve all associated cross-realm leaks.
-- Native node modules
+- Native node modules:
-  - no reliance on `esm` package
+  - Removed the dependency on the [esm package](https://github.com/standard-things/esm).
-  - no side-effect in tests
+  - No side-effect dues to `esm` package in tests (esm transpiles code, alters globals, and proxies module namespaces).
-- Refactored whitelist of intrinsics
+- Refactored whitelist of intrinsics.
-  - easier readability
+  - Easier maintainability, implemented closer to how the ES262 standard is written.
-  - more complete
+  - More complete
-    - resolved missing %RegExpStringIteratorPrototype%
+    - Resolved missing %RegExpStringIteratorPrototype%
-    - test `prototype`, `__proto__`, and `constructor` properties
+    - Test `prototype`, `__proto__`, and `constructor` properties

 ### Completeness

-- Whitelist last
+- Whitelist on intrinsics runs last
-  - detect errors in shims
+  - Detect errors in shims

-### Ergonomics

-- Simpler API based on `lockdown()`, `harden()`, and `Compartment()`

 ### Testing

 - More unit tests
 - Added test262 runner packages
-  - declarative test selection
+  - Declarative test selection
-  - used by many packages
+  - Used by many packages
 - Converted from `tape` to `tap`:
-  - better count of test skipped
+  - Better count of test skipped
-  - more stable for large test runs (no tests silently dropped)
+  - More stable for large test runs (no tests silently dropped)
-  - parallelization
+  - Parallelization
-  - test suites run in separate realms
+  - Test suites run in separate realms

 ### Development

 - Monorepo
+  - Based on yarn wokspaces + Lerna
 - All packages are type module
-  - no rollup of rollup necessary
+  - No reliance on `esm` package to support esm modules
+  - No reliance on `rollup` to publish and import esm package
 - More granular single-purpose packages (better division of concerns)
 - Code quality metrics
+  - Lint rules (error on unused lint rules)
+  - Complexity
+  - Max lines per module
-  - complexity
+  - etc.
+- Removed support for node < 13